smmaisam/smmaisam/README.md

 ### ✨ Summary:
-- 💼 4+ years of professional experience as Data Scientist/Analyst at Alibaba Group and Bank Alfalah Limited.
+- 💼 4+ years of professional experience as Data Analyst at Alibaba Group and Bank Alfalah Limited.
 - 👨‍💻 Adept at strategic planning, formulating advanced statistical analysis, building predictive models and forecsating.
 - 🎯 Driven by a passion for business growth.
 Committed to solving complex problems and delivering impactful results.
 - 📚 Currently learning AWS and Cloud Computing